subszero0/Meme-Maker/Best-Practices.md

 25. **Systematic dependency resolution** - Resolve cross-platform setup conflicts
 26. **Frontend data model synchronization** - Ensure API payloads are consumed correctly
 27. **Robust event listeners in React** - Implement correct event handling
+28. **Keep tests synchronized with UI copy** - Update tests in the same commit as copy changes
+29. **Verify static assets are part of the repository & build** - Catch missing files in local and production builds
+31. **Prefer URL imports over `ReactComponent` for simple SVGs in Vite** - Avoid build failures in production

 These practices work together to create a systematic, safe, and effective approach to production problem resolution that minimizes system disruption while maximizing learning and long-term stability.